-unfortunately we've had to suspend all of our weekly activities
+unfortunately we've had to suspend many of our weekly activities

 we realise that this might leave some people isolated, lonely and afraid.